-(e) "Basel Accord countries" means those countries that are members of the Basel Accord and those countries that have adopted the banking and supervisory rules set out in the Basel Accord.
+"Basel Accord countries country" means those countries a country that are members is a member of the Basel Accord and those countries a country that have has adopted the banking and supervisory rules set out in the Basel Accord.
 [The Basel Accord, which includes the regulating authorities of major industrial countries acting under the auspices of the Bank for International Settlements (B.I.S.), has developed definitions and guidelines that have become accepted standards for capital adequacy.]
-A list of current Basel Accord countries is included in the most recent list of foreign acceptable institutions and foreign acceptable counterparties [AC] database.
+A list of current Basel Accord countries is included in the most recent Domestic and Foreign Acceptable Institutions (AI) and Acceptable Counterparties (AC) database.

-- (f) "broad based index" means an equity index whose underlying basket of securities is comprised of: - 1. thirty or more securities; - the single largest security position by weighting comprises no more than 20% of the overall market value of the basket of equity securities; - the average market capitalization for each security position in the basket of equity securities underlying the index is at least \$50 million; - 4. the securities shall be from a broad range of industries and market sectors as determined by the Corporation to represent index diversification; and - 5. in the case of foreign equity indices, the index is both listed and traded on an exchange that meets the criteria for being considered a recognized exchange, as set out in the definition of "regulated entities" in the General Notes and Definitionsan applicable exchange.
+"broad based index" means an equity index whose underlying basket of securities is comprised of:

+- 1. thirty or more securities; - 2. the single largest security position by weighting comprises no more than 20% of the overall market value of the basket of equity securities; - 3. the average market capitalization for each security position in the basket of equity securities underlying the index is at least \$50 - 4. the securities shall be from a broad range of industries and market sectors as determined by the Corporation || IROC to represent index diversification; and - 5. in the case of foreign equity indices, the index is both listed and traded on an exchange that meets the criteria for being considered an applicable exchange.

-(g) "market value" of a security means:
+"market value" of a security means: